rhysd/wandbox-vim/README.md

 :Wandbox
 ```

-Execute the buffer with clang.
+Execute the buffer with clang and gcc at the same time.

 ```
-:Wandbox --compiler=clang-head
+:Wandbox --compiler=clang-head,gcc-head
 ```

 When you want to know about options,